Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Iterative contact-resolving hybrid methods associated with various discretizations

 \subsection{Iterative contact-resolving hybrid method associated with Standard FEM}

-This section firstly introduces the standard FEM formulation for the penalized contact problem across the entire domain in Section \ref{sfem}.
-Then Section \ref{hybrid method for discrete scheme 1} presents the corresponding iterative contact-resolving hybrid algorithm (Algorithm \ref{alg:B}) and provides the associated convergence result (Theorem \ref{convergence in discrete setting}).
+This section firstly introduces the standard FEM formulation for the penalized contact problem, and then presents the iterative contact-resolving hybrid algorithm (Algorithm \ref{alg:B}).
+Convergence result for the algorithm is given in Theorem \ref{convergence in discrete setting}.